travlr-archived/CodeDepot/notes/notes.md

         * me
         * funds
         * administration/governance
+    * emphasize usage of existing OSS code and docs
+        * everything is a component that can simply be "plugged in"
+        * even the blockchain !!!
+    * total member benefit requires all components be built directly into the platform
+    * mention that all existing OSS code can be "deposited" into CodeDepot's "repository"
+        * but, all OSS code will be broken down into components where no duplicates are integrated.
+            * a new kind of VCS public repository system !!!
+    * TRANSPARENCY !!!
 * centralization causes problems
     * economic
         * individuals data are the product and are not being